btrfs/btrfs-workflow/patch-submission.md

 need to get the 0auth token.
 This is fairly straightforward

 1. Install the gh package.
-2. run `gh repo view`.
+2. run `gh auth login`.
 This will launch the browser to the 0auth stuff, follow the prompts.
 3. [OPTIONAL] If you have a headless machine that you do development on, you willl need to copy the 0auth token to this machine.
 Copy